Hungnth/image-dl-csv/README.md

-# Image Downloader via CSV
+# Image Downloader via CSV file
 This script reads a CSV file containing a list of image URLs and attempts to download each image from those URLs.
 The images are stored in a local directory called "image".
 If any image URLs fail to download, the row number and URL are written to a file called `error_log.txt` and added to a list of skipped URLs.
 At the end of the script, if there were any skipped URLs, it will print a message indicating which rows they were on.

 ## Requirements